Birmingham is the largest city in the UK after London, but often gets forgotten when it comes to lists of the UK’s hottest night spots.

 The Edgbaston Hotel

-Situated in leafy Edgbaston, stepping into one of the hotel’s three glitzy cocktail lounges is like stepping into a scene from The Great Gatsby.
+Situated in leafy south Birmingham, stepping into one of the Edgbaston hotel’s three glitzy cocktail lounges is like stepping into a scene from The Great Gatsby.

 Stylish jet-black and gold art deco design enhances a bespoke cocktail menu of original creations.